 Understanding mitral regurgitation

-Discover what causes a leaky mitral valve and how it can affect your health
+Discover what causes a leaky mitral valve and how it can affect your health.

 Mitral regurgitation overview